 At the end of each chapter, you will be expected to complete an examination designed to assess your knowledge.
 You may take these exams a total of three times.
 Your last score will save, not the highest score.
 After your third attempt, each examination will lock and not allow further access.
 Your final grade for the course will be determined by calculating an average score of all exams.
 This score will be printed on your final certificate.
 As this is a self-paced computerized instruction program, you may review course information as often as necessary.
 You will not be able to exit any examinations until you have answered all questions.
 If you try to exit the exam before you complete all questions, your information will be lost.
 You are expected to complete the entire exam in one sitting.

 Early Childhood: Typical & Atypical Child Development has been developed by Darcie Donegan, MA/Ed., the instructor of record.
 Darcie received her BA at the University of Washington and her master’s degree from Pacific Oaks College in Human Development, specializing in Early Childhood Education and Adult Education.
 She has worked with young children and their caregivers for more than 30 years in various capacities, including preschool teacher, center director, parent educator, trainer, and consultant.
-Darcie has also been an international consultant through the Soros Foundation and taught in many different countries.
-She is currently adjunct faculty in ECE at Whatcom Community College, a Washington State Department of Early Learning approved trainer, and the author of the ten Parenting Preschoolers modules for Washington State’s Organization of Parent Education Programs (OPEP).
+Darcie is currently adjunct faculty in ECE at Whatcom Community College, a Washington State Department of Early Learning trainer in executive functioning, an author of the Parenting Preschoolers modules for Washington State’s Organization of Parent Education Programs (OPEP) and the revised STARS Child Care Basics 30 hour course.
+She has also worked as an international consultant with the Soros Foundation, teaching in many countries.
 Areas of special interest include infants and toddlers, child development, observation and assessment, social-emotional development, brain development, child care, and parenting.
-Darcie is the mother of three teenagers and has been married to a (nice) lawyer for 20 years.
+Darcie is the mother of three children (teenage twins and a recent college grad), owner of two dogs, and has been married to a lawyer for over 20 years.
 In addition to writing this course, Darcie is the author of another course in this Early Childhood series called Early Childhood: Observation & Assessment.
 Please contact Professor Donegan if you have course content or examination questions.

 Dr. Marrea Winnega, is a Licensed Clinical Psychologist with 20 years of experience in the field of Autism Spectrum Disorders.
 Currently, she is an Assistant Professor of Clinical Psychology in the University of Illinois at Chicago Department of Psychiatry.
 She consults for schools and agencies serving individuals with Autism Spectrum Disorders, including Asperger’s Disorder.
 She has also conducted numerous workshops, in-services, and trainings throughout the United States.
 Please contact Professor Donegan if you have course content or examination questions.